Akuli/math-tutorial/geometry-and-trig.rst

 result, but it's good enough for a programmer while a mathematician would say that `\sin 60° = \frac{\sqrt 3}2` and `\cos 60° = \frac 1 2`.
-I might write more about radians, how the heck I came up with those mathy-accurate values and how my conversion functions work some day.
+I might write more about radians, how the heck I came up with those mathy-accurate values and how Python's conversion functions work some day.

 In most programming languages, functions like ``sin`` and ``cos`` take radians as arguments, but also note that some functions (like ``atan2``, see below)